Seattle–Tacoma International Airport: Construction and early growth (1942–1967)

 The first parking lot at Sea–Tac opened in 1955 with room for 527 vehicles.
 The United States Postal Service opened its air mail terminal at the airport in 1957 to serve areas west of the Mississippi River and mail bound for Asia; other government agencies, including the Weather Bureau and the Customs Service also established offices at Sea–Tac.
-On June 28, 1959, Japan Airlines became the first international carrier to operate at Sea–Tac when it began its service to Tokyo.
+On June 28, 1959, Japan Airlines became the first international carrier from Asia to operate at Sea–Tac when it began its service to Tokyo.
 Several projects were completed by 1961 to prepare for the Seattle World's Fair the following year, including a runway extension over South 188th Street, which was placed in an automobile tunnel that opened in July 1961.
 During construction of the runway extension in February 1961, the fossilized skeleton of a Megalonyx jeffersonii giant sloth was discovered and excavated for display at the Burke Museum in Seattle.
 The two-story North Concourse (later named Concourse D) opened a month later with four gate positions to prepare for regular jetliner service; the concourse's wing was 600 ft long and 30 ft wide.
-Jetliner service began in October 1961 with Pan Am's Boeing 707 flights to Honolulu.
 The 688 ft South Concourse (now Concourse A) opened in May 1961 alongside an expanded parking lot with capacity for 2,000 vehicles.

 The 800 ft long Concourse B opened in December 1964.
 It added eight gate positions, bringing the total to 19, a 12000 sqft area housing international arrivals and the offices of U.S. Customs, Immigration, Public Health and the Department of Agriculture.
 Concourse C opened in July 1966.
 Four years later, it was extended to include another 10 gates, bringing the total to 35.
 The first non-stop flights from Sea–Tac to mainland Europe began in September 1966 with Scandinavian Airlines, who used a polar route to reach Copenhagen.
 A parallel second runway was completed 800 ft west of the main runway in 1970.